ecibelli/website/README.md

  - netlify.toml ensures that package versions used to build the site locally match those used for deployment on Netlify (see https://alison.rbind.io/post/2019-02-19-hugo-netlify-toml/).
  - content/authors/admin/avatar contains the beautiful portrait of me gracing the home page.
  - content/authors/admin/_index.md contains the content for the home page, including main text, interests, and contain icons/links.
+ - Individual page content can be edited in in content/x/index.md.
  - config/_default/menus.toml sets up the top bar menu links.
  - themes/hugo-academic/asset/images/icon.png to set favicon (icon appearing in tab view of browser).